maribox/bosler.it/README.md

 This is going to be my website.

-It currently consists only of a little typing game I made in the summer '21 but I hope a lot more will come.
+It was recently made new from scratch, so there's currently not a lot going on anymore.

 https://bosler.it